 Engaged Humanities Initiative

-The Engaged Humanities Initiative is a new program at UIC funded by a grant from the Mellon Foundation.
-It is a four-year path for undergraduates that leads from exciting freshman seminars to research projects developed with a UIC faculty mentor.
-More broadly, it offers the opportunity to create a community of students and faculty members interested in exploring how the humanities can help us imagine new approaches, and even solutions, to the urgent problems facing the world today.
+The Engaged Humanities Initiative was program at UIC funded by a grant from the Mellon Foundation.
+It was a four-year path for undergraduates that lead from exciting freshman seminars to research projects developed with a UIC faculty mentor.
+More broadly, it offered the opportunity to create a community of students and faculty members interested in exploring how the humanities can help us imagine new approaches, and even solutions, to the urgent problems facing the world today.

 EHI Events Heading link